docbyte-com/nuxeo-core/modules/platform/nuxeo-template-rendering/ReadMe.md

 Contribute JOD Report based template processor for ODT files.
 This renderer is historical and replaced by xdocreport that is more powerful.

-**nuxeo-template-rendering-jaxrs**
+**nuxeo-template-rendering-rest**

-Contribute a JAXRS simple API as well as a new WebTemplate doc type that is based on a Note rather than a file.
+Contribute a Rest simple API as well as a new WebTemplate doc type that is based on a Note rather than a file.

 **nuxeo-template-rendering-sandbox**